 - Do not use items like power tools and do not store items like gasoline.

 - Most facilities won’t let you keep items like firearms or fireworks on the premise.

-Also, make sure you always pay your rent on time.
-Inquire if there is an auto-pay option.
+Make sure you always pay your rent on time.
+If you have trouble remembering, inquire if there is an auto-pay option.
 Ask the store manager what other things you might need to be aware of before renting.

 In addition, make sure you read your contract word for word, so there are no surprises!
 Most companies will charge late-fees, and after a certain period has passed with no payment, the storage unit could be repossessed.